pervoj/jiconfont-font-awesome/docs/index.md

 [![Font Awesome version: 5.15.3](https://img.shields.io/badge/Font%20Awesome%20version-5.15.3-blue?logo=font-awesome)](https://github.com/FortAwesome/Font-Awesome/releases/tag/5.15.3)

-#  jIconFont – Font Awesome

-Package of latest Font Awesome fonts created for using with [jIconFont](http://jiconfont.github.io/).

 For each Font Awesome icon style is there one class.
 There are three classes:
 * `FontAwesomeSolid` – for [these](https://fontawesome.com/cheatsheet/free/solid) icons
 * `FontAwesomeRegular` – for [these](https://fontawesome.com/cheatsheet/free/regular) icons